-Inspired by the NFHCA Coffee Talk with Marlene Bjornsrud where she discussed the concept of “Moai,” the NFHCA is kicking off a community program called “Circle-Ups.”
+Inspired by the NFHCA Coffee Talk with Marlene Bjornsrud where she discussed the concept of “Moai,” the NFHCA began a community program called “Circle-Ups.”

-Circle-Ups are spaces for you come together with a small community and find meaningful connection with a group of fellow coaches.
-The NFHCA’s Circle-Ups will be entirely member-driven — members will be placed in a Circle and will take ownership of their meeting space and the purpose of their Circle.
+The NFHCA Circles are spaces to gather within a small community and find meaningful connection with a group of fellow coaches.
+The NFHCA’s Circle-Ups are entirely member-driven — members are placed in a group and will take ownership of their meeting space and the purpose of their Circle.

 What is a “moai?”